unacast/pure-sdk-android/README.md

 ## Troubleshooting
-If you experience any issues implementing the SDK the first thing you should do, is look for any warnings in the log.
+If you experience any issues implementing the SDK, the first thing you should do is look for any warnings in the log.

 *SDK is unsupported on SDK versions prior to 14* means that the device is running on a OS version not supported by the SDK